Uhingen: Geography

 The city (Stadt) of Uhingen is located on the north-west of the district of Göppingen, in the German state of Baden-Württemberg.
 The municipal area lies along the border with the Rems-Murr district to the north.
 Physically, Uhingen is situated in the lower Fils river valley, in the foothills of the Central Swabia Jura.
 A portion of the municipal area is in the Schurwald region, to the northwest.
 Elevation above sea level in the municipal area ranges from a low of 257 m Normalnull (NN) to a high of 483 m NN.

 The Federally-protected Bärentobel nature reserve is located in Uhingen's municipal area.

 Politics

-Uhingen has five more boroughs (Stadtteile): Baiereck, Holzhausen, Sparwiesen, Nassach and Nassachmühle.
+Uhingen has six more boroughs (Stadtteile): Baiereck, Holzhausen, Sparwiesen, Nassach, Diegelsberg and Nassachmühle.

 Coat of arms

 Uhingen's coat of arms displays a field of red crossed by a white, wavy fess complemented with a white canton in the upper left corner of the blazon.
-This pattern, devised by the Central State Archive Stuttgart in 1912, is the coat of arms of the House of Aichelberg, with the addition of the fess to represent the Fils.
+This pattern, devised by the Central State Archive Stuttgart in 1912, is the coat of arms of the House of Aichelberg, with the addition of the fess to represent the river Fils.

 Transportation

 Uhingen is a center of local transportation and an infrastructure nexus.
 The city is connected to Germany's network of roadways by Bundesstraße 10 and Bundesstraße 297.
 It is also connected to Germany's railways by the Fils Valley Railway, which was run through the municipal area in 1847.
-Public transportation is provided by Deutsche Bahn and the Uhingen Citizens' Bus Association.
+Public transportation is provided by Deutsche Bahn, the VVS and the Uhingen Citizens' Bus Association.